 The largest and most exciting metropolis in the Baltics, Riga will inspire you.
-Architecture from Gothic cathedrals to world-class Art Nouveau, buzzing cafes and bars and delicious dining from haute cuisine to local market produce are all yours for a price tag that will add to the pleasure.
-Read more about Riga
+Architecture from Gothic cathedrals to world-class Art Nouveau, buzzing cafes and bars and delicious dining from haute cuisine to local market products are all yours for a price tag that will add to the pleasure.

 Gauja National Park

 The Gauja National Park is the perfect place to destress.
 Wander miles of stunning hiking trails, explore fascinating medieval castles or thrill to bungee jumping, bobsleighing and other adventurous activities.

 Just 20 minutes’ drive from Riga, Jurmala is a seaside resort like no other.
 If you’re looking for fun, there’s vibrant life on the beach and in the unique spas, offering a tempting menu of mud packs and massages.